-Participants were 48 full-term infants, 25 male and 23 female (ages 13 months and 25 days to 14 months and 29 days; M=14 months and 14 days).
-Another 16 infants were excluded because they were inattentive (6), active (3), fussy (2), or distracted (1), because they looked over 2.5 standard deviations from the mean of their condition during the test trial (3), or because they looked for the maximum time allowed during familiarization (1).
+Participants were 48 full-term infants, 25 male and 23 female (13 months, 25 days to 14 months, 29 days, $\underline{M} = 14$ months, 14 days).
+Another 16 infants were eliminated because they were inattentive (6), active (3), fussy (2), or distracted (1), looked over 2.5 SD from the mean of their condition during the test trial (3), or looked for the maximum time allowed during familiarization (1).
 Equal numbers of infants were assigned to the eight groups formed by crossing the experiment (doll or skunk), condition (false- or true-perception), and event (plain- or hair-box) factors.

-Participants in the doll and skunk experiments (and in control experiments described in the Results section) were recruited primarily from purchased mailing lists and from birth announcements in the local newspaper.
+Participants in the doll and skunk experiments (and in control experiments described in the results section) were recruited primarily from purchased mailing lists and from birth announcements in the local newspaper.
 Parents were contacted by letters and follow-up phone calls; they were offered reimbursement for their transportation expenses but were not compensated for their participation.
 The racial and ethnic composition of the sample of infants tested in the present research was 81% Caucasian, 11% Asian (or mixed Asian and Caucasian), 6% Hispanic (or mixed Hispanic and Caucasian), and 2% African American (or mixed African American and Caucasian).
-No information was collected on parents' education, occupation, or income.
+No information was collected on parents' education, occupation, and income.